TheLastRKoch/service.notifier/README.md

-# WhoAreThere
+# Notifier

-A util tool to know the people that are in your house
+A simple service to deliver push notifications